 Paid Asset Search

-You can also hire services that search through public records looking for real estate, business interests, vehicles, and so forth (but not bank accounts, stock investments, and other financial assets).
+You can also hire services that search through public records looking for real estate, business interests, vehicles, and so forth.
 These services are not necessarily cheap, so most executors choose not to use such services unless they believe there is a reasonable likelihood that other assets exist, but cannot locate them.